x75/x75.github.io/_posts/2020-12-19-dynatropes.md

 appropriate names as part of a larger effort for developing appropriate language to talk about the things that we are making.
 That includes the language part itself.

+#### Just give the definition and be done?

+Dynatropism. from greek dynamis (power)[4] and tropos (a turning)[5].
+Drive to option, Streben nach Möglichkeit oder Kraft, search for empowering states.

+The dyna- part indicates power as the characteristic sensorimotor modality.
+The -tropos bit means 'directed motion towards' by the ability to turn into any direction at all.

+Things that are controlled by a dynatropism are dynatropes.

+The naming is compatible with the biological naming system [5], and integrates seamlessly into the taxonomy of movements.
+There is at least one precedent of using the -tropes form in robotics, established by the BEAM robotics [0] community.

+#### Context

+An open question in robotics research is how does autonomous development work?
+The type of thing we are going through, starting with the egg cell, over fetus, infant, teenager to adult and then onwards.
+The learning going on during all that time is immense and intricately staged.
+We want to understand how this works and build our machines in a similar way.

+A good part of it can be accounted for with goals, how to choose goals when no one provides them to you, how to tell good goals from the too-easy or too-hard ones, when to persist and when to give up.
+This goal juggling is the motivation.
+Many interesting models have been proposed for motivation systems [citation needed].
+One approach is called intrinsic motivation, and one variant of the is the Klyubin-Polani-Nehaniv empowerment [6,citation needed,1,3].

+This provides a measuring stick for the amount of empowerment available in a region of space by 'counting' the number of available options.
+Now a map of the space can be built visiting random places and taking a measure at each place.
+The things that perform directed motion in this space using the map can now be called empowerment maximizing agents or intrinsically motivated agents.
+These names are correct but bulky and awkward.

 #### Get the word out